constellationcolon/essayer/_drafts/language-machine-learning.md

 black-box algorithms have focused, quite rightly, on their effects on our societies—especially those communities marginalised by traditional power structures.
-There is much discussion on how the biased processes of data collection, pre-processing, and algorithm[^algorithm] design all contribute to perpetuating pre-existing systems of oppression.
+There is much discussion on how the biased processes of data collection, pre-processing, and algorithm {% sidenote %}Here, I differentiate the _algorithm_, a set of computer instructions explicitly programmed by a human, from a _model_, which takes inputs and spits out particular predictions (or prescriptions) based on its specification as well as on the data fed to it.{% endsidenote %} design all contribute to perpetuating pre-existing systems of oppression.

 Less frequently examined, however, are the *techniques* used in harnessing this data—the underpinnings of the models and algorithms themselves.